XI’ NICH DISTANCES ITSELF FROM THE CONFLICT IN THE LACANDÓN COMMUNITY ZONE

 The comuneros and sub-comuneros of the CZL “did not act alone” in the “criminal and savage acts,” because “the State has protected them, and it has responsibility, as the state’s Attorney testified at the time.”
 Besides, Xi’Nich points to the residents of the Tzeltal community of Nueva Palestina as “the region’s most violent group,” which “has burned dozens of people alive,” among other cases in Flor de Cacao in 1976, and they have participated in the eviction and relocation of more than 20 communities before 2005.
 That, “with the intervention of Montoya Oceguera, then the Government delegate (2000-2006) in Benemérito de las Américas (Marqués de Comillas).
 “Now he has as a reward being an advisor of the Lacandóns,” “for having massacred the Viejo Velasco community.”

 Xi’Nich sets itself apart from the CZL.
 “We do not share nor do we support their struggle, nor are we part of their movement.
 They have used our name in their struggle; they have used blackmail, violence, force and roadblocks.
-We roundly condemn their violent method.”
+We roundly condemn these violent methods.”

 The organization expresses support for the three communities threatened with relocation and is in solidarity with the Zapatistas, condemning the death of professor Galeano in La Realidad one month ago.